-You will submit your evidence for evaluation to the Assessor, who will continue to maintain contact with you during the assessment decision-making process.
+You will submit your evidence for marking to the Assessor, who will continue to maintain contact with you during the assessment decision-making process.

 You will be provided with opportunities to adjust & resubmit your assessments based on the assessor’s feedback.